hadjdeh/football-data-analysis/README.md

 The `Team_radar` directory contains Jupyter notebooks and Python (.py) modules with utility functions used for creating a template similar to StatsBomb for generating Team Radars.
 The key components include:

 - `notebooks/1.
 Team radar and statistics table.ipynb`: A notebook for team radar visualization.
+- `notebooks/2.
+Team radar and distribution.ipynb`: A notebook for team radar visualization.
-- `img/`: A directory containing the resulting radar images and statistics table images.
+- `img/`: A directory containing the resulting radar images, statistics table images and distributions images.
 - `utils/`: A directory containing modules with utility functions for creating the Radar Map

 The data used for creating the template and plotting up-to-date statistics for teams are provided by the `Scraping_fbref_static_data` directory in the same repository.